julelang/manual/src/std/unicode.md

 	Delta: d
 }
 ```
-Represents a range of Unicode code points for simple (one code point to one code point) case conversion.
-The range runs from lo to hi inclusive, with a fixed stride of 1.
-Deltas are the number to add to the code point to reach the code point for a different case for that character.
-They may be negative.
-If zero, it means the character is in the corresponding case.
-There is a special case representing sequences of alternating corresponding Upper and Lower pairs.
+Represents a range of Unicode code points for simple \(one code point to one code point\) case conversion\.
+The range runs from lo to hi inclusive, with a fixed stride of 1\.
+Deltas are the number to add to the code point to reach the code point for a different case for that character\.
+They may be negative\.
+If zero, it means the character is in the corresponding case\.
+There is a special case representing sequences of alternating corresponding Upper and Lower pairs\.
 It appears with a fixed delta of

 ```
 {UpperLower, UpperLower, UpperLower}
 ```
-The constant UpperLower has an otherwise impossible delta value.
+The constant UpperLower has an otherwise impossible delta value\.

 ## Range16
 ```jule